sciprosk/bernstein/README.md

-# bernstein: polynomials in Bernstein basis
+# bernstein: generic polynomials in Bernstein basis

 **Attention:** This library is experimental and is based on the unstable `generic_const_exprs` feature that is only available in Nightly Rust.